 USAP began in Zimbabwe in 1999 under EducationUSA with the aim of providing access to higher education for determined, bright, low-income youth, thus producing highly-skilled and liberally-educated leaders for tomorrow’s Zimbabwe.

-More than a decade later, more than 300 Zimbabwean USAP students have excelled as students at America’s top colleges and universities, and many are continuing graduate studies or are working all over the globe.
-The program has expanded to other countries as well and currently has thriving cohorts in Nigeria, Zambia and Mongolia.
+More than 15 years later, more than 350 Zimbabwean USAP students have excelled as students at America’s top colleges and universities, and many have returned home to make an impact, are continuing graduate studies or are working all over the globe.
+The program was replicated to EducationUSA offices internationally as far as Nigeria to Brazil, Ecuador to Latvia, Malawi to Mongolia.
+In January 2016, the United Student Achievers Program migrated to Education Matters, a non-profit college access organization in Zimbabwe and currently has now helped to launch thriving new cohorts in Malawi, Uganda and Zambia in addition to continuing to support long-standing USAP Mongolia.

-USAP works closely with students through a year-long program of meetings and seminars designed to empower and assist them throughout the application and orientation process.
-USAP builds students’ confidence and bonds them as a supportive family who share similar backgrounds and will be facing parallel challenges while studying in the US.
+USAP’s model works closely with students during their final year of high school and before college through a year-long program of “bootcamps” and workshops designed to empower and assist them throughout the application and orientation process.
+USAP builds students’ confidence and bond as a supportive family who share similar backgrounds and will be facing parallel challenges while studying abroad.
+The refreshed USAP assists students to apply for funded educational opportunities internationally, not only to schools in United States, and works closely with families on the ground, visiting every student in their home.